-For the electron in the previous problem, if we instead make a measurement of the previous of the electron, it puts it in an energy eigenstate.
-For this state $\underline{\mathsf{FMRCY}}$
+For the electron in the previous problem, if we instead make a measurement of the position of the electron, it puts it in an energy eigenstate.
+For this state

 A) The electron has a definite position and the probability density will remain constant in time.